apache/druid/docs/querying/filters.md

 ## Column comparison filter

-The column comparison filter is similar to the selector filter, but instead compares dimensions to each other.
+The column comparison filter is similar to the selector filter, but compares dimensions to each other.
 For example:

 | Property | Description | Required |
 | -------- | ----------- | -------- |